Basics

 </ul>

 But it could be intended to represent tabs or a menu, both of which function quite differently.
-In the absence of visual cues, adding ARIA roles defines elements so assistive devices know how those elements should behave.
+In the absence of visual cues, adding ARIA roles defines elements so assistive devices and users know how those elements should behave.

 <ul role="tablist">